tenfinney/dao/README.md

 4. Submit payment proposals on [Aragon](https://client.aragon.org/#/w3api) at the delivery milestones laid out in your proposal.*

+\* *Please keep in mind that all final decisions must be approved by the DAO.*

 ### Q1 2021 Compensation Guidelines

 Here are some guidelines for making your spending proposals.
 These guidelines are just guidelines, as all final decisions are made by the DAO.